wavemotion-dave/DS994a/README.md

 Versions :
 -----------------------
-V1.8: ??-???-2024 by Wavemotion Dave
+V1.8: 19-Feb-2024 by Wavemotion Dave
 * Improvements to the TMS9918a emulation to fix 5th sprite handling and improve collision detection.
 Megademo, Eric in Monsterland and Interceptor all work correctly now.
 * Fix for Robots of Death II so it starts properly (was hanging on Speech detection).
 * DSi now supports up to 8192K (8MB) banked ROMs (the older DS still supports 512K).
 The Dragon's Lair demo will run but won't process speech/sound as the emulation is not fast enough.
 * Optimized VDP rendering and CPU memory read/writes to be a bit faster to help with older DS-Lite/Phat.
+This gives a 5-50% speedup in video rendering depending on the game.
 The megademo will sustain 60fps throughout.
+* Improved memory density so that we end up with more cache-hits than misses when dealing with CPU memory - this gives a nice speedup of several percent across the board.
+* Lots of code comments and refactoring improvements as time permitted.

 V1.7: 16-Feb-2024 by wavemotion-dave
 * Integrated the updated SN sound core for more robust sound.